facebookresearch/NeuralDB/dataset-construction/README.md

 ## 1. Load data into database

+_The method for restoring the mapping between facts in the KELM and Wikidata IDs should now be considered as deprecated as the authors of KELM have now released the original mapping data._

 ### 1.1 Wikidata
 Wikidata can be imported to the MongoDB using the `wikidata_index.py` script, however this takes a few days to unzip, import and index.
-The easiest option is to restore a dump of the mongo database instead:
+The easiest option is to restore a dump of the mongo database instead.
+The dump can be downloaded from [Google Drive](https://drive.google.com/file/d/1A3pwl3ZGR2QT-5IzMp_fV4g1Qlvbmtc7/view?usp=sharing) and is released under a CC BY-SA 3.0 license.

 ```
 mongorestore --archive --gzip < mongo_wikidata_dump.gz